cmu-sei/crucible/docs/blueprint/index.md

 ### Blueprint Dashboard

 The Blueprint Dashboard shows created MSELs.
-Here, users are able to select the desired MSEL to work on, as well create or delete them.
+Here, users are able to select the desired MSEL to work on, as well as create or delete them.

 The following image will show some important hotspots about the Blueprint Dashboard.
 Reference the number on the hotspot to know more about this section.